AlejMondragon/react-login-demo/README.md

 ### Goal

 My Goal for this app was to implement debounce by my own in order to practice what I've learned in React.
-The app's CSS was inspired by a similar app made with Vanilla JavaScript by the Youtube channel <a href="https://www.youtube.com/c/TraversyMedia" target="_blank">Traversy Media</a>.
+The app's CSS was inspired by a similar app made with Vanilla JavaScript by the Youtube channel [Traversy Media](https://www.youtube.com/c/TraversyMedia) <i>(open in new tab: CTRL+click on Windows/Linux or Command+click on MacOS)</i>.
 This was a perfect opportunity to put in place something like this, since I had to implement React by my own.

 ### Link to project

-<a href="https://react-login-demo-827a9.web.app/" target="_blank">Open link</a> on new tab.
+[Link](https://react-login-demo-827a9.web.app/) <i>(open in new tab: CTRL+click on Windows/Linux or Command+click on MacOS)</i>.